cdktf/cdktf-provider-datadog/docs/openapiApi.typescript.md

 - *Type:* string

-The OpenAPI spec.
+The textual content of the OpenAPI specification.

+Use [`file()`](https://developer.hashicorp.com/terraform/language/functions/file) in order to reference another file in the repository (see exmaple).

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.38.0/docs/resources/openapi_api#spec OpenapiApi#spec}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.39.0/docs/resources/openapi_api#spec OpenapiApi#spec}

 ---